-Black-clad protesters in Hong Kong press for extradition bill to be axed
+Black-clad, anti-extradition protesters flood streets of Hong Kong

 After promises that post-handover Hong Kong should enjoy a high degree of autonomy, Beijing’s squeeze has fueled widespread resentment and in 2014 sparked pro-democracy protests that paralyzed parts of the city for 79 days.

-Reporting by Anne Marie Roantree, Vimvam Tong, Jessie Pang, Farah Master, Twinnie Siu, Sijia Jiang and Clare Jim; Writing by Anne Marie Roantree; Editing by Clarence Fernandez
+Additional reporting by Anne Marie Roantree, Farah Master, Twinnie Siu, Sijia Jiang and Clare Jim; Writing by Anne Marie Roantree; Editing by Clarence Fernandez and Nick Macfie